rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Asynchronous Notification Model

-Events like `CONTENT_PRESENTING_EVENT` or `PRESENTATION_SHUTDOWN_EVENT` will be conveyed to the caller to indicate start and stop of closedcaption decoding.
-These events are send using `ccDecodeCallBack` function.
+Events like `CONTENT_PRESENTING_EVENT` or `PRESENTATION_SHUTDOWN_EVENT` will be conveyed to the `caller` to indicate start and stop of closed caption decoding.
+These events are send using `ccDecodeCallBack()` function.

 ### Blocking calls

-The following callbacks may block depending on the caller's internal operations, but will endeavour to return as soon as possible.
+The following callbacks may block depending on the `caller`'s internal operations, but will endeavour to return as soon as possible.

-  1. `ccDataCallback()` - Invoked whenever new cc data is available.
+  1. `ccDataCallback()` - Invoked whenever new closed caption data is available.
-  2. `ccDecodeCallBack()` - Invoked during start and stop of cc data decoding.
+  2. `ccDecodeCallBack()` - Invoked during start and stop of closed caption data decoding.

 ### Internal Error Handling

-All APIs must return errors synchronously as a return argument.
+All `API`s must return errors synchronously as a return argument.
 The interface is responsible for managing its internal errors.

 ### Persistence Model

 There is no requirement to persist any settings information.
-The necessary parameters will be passed with `media_closeCaptionStart()` for every cc session.
+The necessary parameters will be passed with `media_closeCaptionStart()` for every closed captions session.

 ## Non-functional requirements